suneel0101/lesson-plan/README.md

 ```

 ## Pandas Makes Life Easier
+What are we going to learn?
+- how to read in data from a csv
+- how to filter and slice DataFrames
+- how to get aggregate counts
+- how to apply functions to entire columns

 1. How to read in csvs and find out how many songs from 1981
 ```python
 >>> from pandas import read_csv